 Module: CS_235 Software Engineering II

-This year, group prizes are sponsored by:
+This semester the group prizes are sponsored by:

 Grid Tools Ltd.